 the mental load of motherhood

-Not the way your brain feels like 47 tabs open on a laptop that’s about to overheat.
+Not the way your mind runs like 47 open tabs.

 You should make it magical.